fypm2000/fypm2000.github.io/README.md

 ## Objective

 My journey in IT has solidified my desire to dive into the cybersecurity field, where I am eager to leverage my skills and knowledge to become a Cybersecurity Analyst.
-I am particularly drawn to the challenge of proactively staying ahead of current and emerging threats, whether through threat detection, incident response, or other means.
+I am particularly drawn to the challenge of proactively staying ahead of current and emerging threats, whether through vulnerability management, incident response, or other means.
 I am excited to contribute to protecting digital assets and preventing cyber threats, ensuring the security and integrity of critical information systems.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]